-But not so fast: some shows are simply impossible for Netflix to carry.
+While you wait, remember: Some shows are simply impossible for Netflix to carry.
 Every time the site wants to carry a new movie or show, it has to make a deal with the company that owns it—and sometimes that company doesn't want to play ball.
-HBO, for example, is holding onto Game of Thrones very tightly.
-So sadly, you won't be seeing it on Netflix any time soon (even though it's one of the most requested shows).
+HBO, for example, is holding on to Game of Thrones very tightly, so you won't be seeing it on Netflix any time soon, even though it's one of the most-requested shows.

-And suggesting a show more than once won't help you out.
-Clearly people have gotten trigger happy in the past, because the page gently tells users “If you've already submitted a request for a title, you can sit back and relax—we've received your feedback and there's nothing more for you to do."
+Suggesting a show more than once won't help you out.
+Clearly people have gotten trigger happy with their Netflix suggestions in the past, because the page gently tells users, "If you've already submitted a request for a title, you can sit back and relax—we've received your feedback and there's nothing more for you to do."

 So here's your best bet—don't make a super obvious request.
-Netflix would already be carrying Game of Thrones if it could.
-And that applies to other wildly popular TV series everyone talks about.
-But, that awesome 80s movie you saw once?
-Now we're in business and you might just get your wish granted.
+Netflix would already be carrying Game of Thrones if it could, and that likely applies to other wildly popular TV series everyone talks about.
+But that awesome 80s movie you saw once?
+Now we're in business.
+You might just get your wish granted.